 Though still somewhat ambiguous, that final episode brought Korra’s orientation and romance with her friend to the forefront.
 After the episode aired, the creators confirmed the two’s relationship.

-The first collection of the comic series, “Turf Wars,” picks up after right where the show left off, following Korra and Asami into the spirit world.
+The first collection of the comic series, “Turf Wars,” picks up right where the show left off, following Korra and Asami into the spirit world.
 The pair develops their feelings for each other through both collections, and the comics take things further than what the show portrayed, kissing included!

 If you watched and enjoyed the show, this lesbian comic book is simply a must!